TommyLau/msb2txt/README.md

 - 0x09: RubyBase - Base text for furigana/ruby annotations
 - 0x0A: RubyTextStart - Start of ruby text
 - 0x0B: RubyTextEnd - End of ruby text
+- 0x20: PlayerSurname - Replaced with the player's surname from name.txt
+- 0x21: PlayerGivenName - Replaced with the player's given name from name.txt
 - 0x03FF: End - End of text segment

 ## Note